Mickey Hart: Career

 Alongside his work with the Grateful Dead, Hart has performed as a solo artist, percussionist, and the author of several books.
 In these endeavors he has pursued a lifelong interest in ethnomusicology and world music.

 Hart was influential in recording global musical traditions on the verge of possible extinction, working with archivists and ethnomusicologists at both the American Folklife Center at the Library of Congress and the Center for Folklife and Cultural Heritage at the Smithsonian Institution.
 He is on the Board of Trustees of the American Folklife Center and has been a spokesperson for the "Save Our Sounds" audio preservation initiative.
 He also serves on the Library of Congress National Recorded Sound Preservation Board and is known for reissues and other recordings with historical and cultural value.

-In 1991, Hart produced the album Planet Drum, which remained at #1 on the Billboard World Music chart for 26 weeks, and received the first ever Grammy Award for Best World Music Album.
+In 1991, Hart produced the album Planet Drum, which remained at number one on the Billboard World Music chart for 26 weeks, and received the first ever Grammy Award for Best World Music Album.

 Hart has written books on the history and traditions of drumming throughout history.
 His solo recordings (featuring a variety of guest musicians) are percussive but verge on New Age.
-His enthusiasm for world music traditions and preservation and collaborative efforts is comparable to that of guitarist Ry Cooder.

 In 1994, Hart was inducted into the Rock and Roll Hall of Fame as a member of the Grateful Dead.

 In 2000, Hart became a member of the board of directors of the Institute for Music and Neurologic Function, a nonprofit organization that studies the healing power of music – continuing his investigation into the connection between healing and rhythm, and the neural basis of rhythm.
 In 2003, he was honored with the organization's Music Has Power Award, recognizing his advocacy and continuous commitment to raising public awareness of the positive effect of music.

 Hart was also a judge for the 3rd annual Independent Music Awards to support independent artists' careers.

 After the death of Jerry Garcia and the consequent dissolution of the Grateful Dead in 1995, Hart continued to play music with various groups including members of the Grateful Dead.
 In the 1996 Furthur Festival, Mickey Hart's Mystery Box played, as did Bob Weir's band, Ratdog.

 In 2005, Hart and the members of the band Particle joined to create the Hydra Project.